mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 The management of Roles and permissions aims at regulating access on resources solely at Console level.
 Roles and permissions of Users on the same resources at the Git provider level are not managed in this Console area; thus, Roles at Git-level must be verified in order to prevent possible discrepancies that may appear between permissions the User has at the Console-level and those the User has at the Git repository level.

-For example, it could happen that a User who does not even have permissions to access a Company from the Console, is however in a Git group with an assigned Role that gives them Git-level permissions on these Company resources!
+For example, it could happen that a User who does not even have permissions to access a Company from the Console is, however, in a Git group with an assigned Role that gives them Git-level permissions on these Company resources!

-Therefore, by giving permissions on resources to Users, it is strongly suggested a double check on both Console-level permissions and Git-level ones.
+Therefore, by giving permissions on resources to Users, it is strongly suggested a double check on both Console-level and Git-level permissions.
 :::

 ## Managing Company Users

-A User with enough administrative permission on a specific Company will be able to view the existing identities in the Company, to add new ones and to change the existing identities' Roles.
+A User with enough administrative permission on a specific Company will be able to view the existing identities in the Company, add new ones and change the existing identities' Roles.

 <!-- TODO: UPDATE SCREENSHOT OF THE IDENTITIES PAGE WITH FILTER ON IDENTITY TYPE =  User -->
 ![Company admin portal](../img/user-management/company_admin_portal.png)